setup -B silently fails if version violation on dependency

 setup -B fails, but does not print an error.
 Can it print an error?

-#2 Updated by Marc Mengel about 7 years ago
+#2 Updated by Marc Mengel over 7 years ago

 Fixed in r2742.
 Adeed a more complete check of setup clashes when we're about

 to generate the "SETUP_PROD=..." string in the setup file, we check it against

 any actually setup one.
 Also made the "skip this setup if we already have it"

 -B code smarter -- we only do that optimization if the version, etc is specified in